evader110/ArXivPully/README.md

 # ArXivPully
 An API that can return articles from the ArXiv database for development purposes.
-Using Falcon to build a local API and ngrok to expose the local web server.
+Using Falcon to build a local API and is hosted though a virtual machine from Google Cloud Platform.
 Running the Python script ArXivPully.py to build it all.

-Requires Falcon API
+Uses gunicorn.

 # How to Use ArXivPully
 Call using url: http://api.arxivpully.us/api/query and query by adding "?<term_1>=<number_of_articles>&<term_2>=<number_of_articles>..."